Error: Contact form not found.

-Re-imagining St. Paul’s with patients at the heart of the plan
+Re-imagining St. Paul’s Hospital and health campus with patients at the heart of the plan

 The new St. Paul’s Hospital and health campus will be the most innovative approach to the delivery of integrated care in B.C. and Canada, designed to appropriately address the future health needs of patients, families and our communities.
 From hospital care to primary and community health solutions, the new St. Paul’s Hospital and health campus will continue to lead innovations in care, research and teaching.

 The new St. Paul’s Hospital is expected to open in 2027.

 A “magnificent” sight: bringing the new St. Paul’s Hospital to life

 First-time visits to the hospital construction site have left big impressions on staff and an Indigenous Knowledge Keeper – some of whom have been involved in the project for over a decade.

 Construction crews are busy on site as the new St. Paul’s Hospital rises up from the ground!

 Key benefits of the new St. Paul's Hospital and health campus